About Us

 Unfortunately, we closed our doors in January 2023, when our lease ended and our landlord took back their space.
 As we were frantically searching for a new, affordable home, Maison Basque reached out and offered to share a space in their store.
 We reopened in March at 266 Jane Street.

 Our mission is to make Canadian and queer indie dyers and makers more accessible to the world, so along with our brick and mortar shop, we have this webstore that ships internationally!
-We have also partnered with the Flamingo Market, Canada's preeminent market of LGBTQIA+ artisans and markers, in order to promote and foster the talents of this incredible community.
+We have also partnered with local LGBTQIA+ artisans and markers, in order to promote and foster the talents of this incredible community.

 John is a bi, trans, gender apathetic former cafe manager living in the west end of Toronto with what some might consider too many books and too much yarn.
 John has been crocheting and knitting since late 2013, and, until recently, looked to it as a way to destress and unwind from the constant headaches of working as management in the food service industry.
 John loves making amigurumi, and finding ways to incorporate a little bit of pride into every project.